 In 1948, when the state government proposed to declare Ultimo and Pyrmont industrial, the Labor-dominated Sydney Council countered with a proposal to declare most of the peninsula residential.
 Led by Deputy Lord Mayor John Byrne, Labor won a compromise whereby the two suburbs became a patchwork of residential and industrial zones.

-The 1980s were depressed, as industries closed and people moved out.
+Pressure for change was mounted again in the 1980s, as industries closed and people moved out.
 The quarries were bare.
 Wool and wheat flowed to Botany Bay, so wool stores fell silent and the trains stopped.
 CSR decentralised and the workforce followed.
-Symbolically, the Burley Griffin Incinerator crumbled.
+Symbolically, the Burley Griffin Incinerator was allowed to crumble.
 Shops and services folded, streets emptied and congregations shrank.
 Even topless barmaids could not halt the exodus from the Terminus Hotel.

 A few brave souls like Michael Matthews bought and renovated cottages.
 Others – students, homeless or hippies – squatted.
 New residents campaigned for Better Cities, squatters defended the Age of Aquarius.
-Encouraged by the destruction of the Australian Mercantile Land & Finance (AML&F) woolstore in 1992, and similar hazards, planners arrived to preach “Urban Renewal”.
+Encouraged by the destruction of the AML&F (Australian Mercantile, Land & Finance) woolstore in 1992, and similar hazards, planners arrived to preach “Urban Renewal”.